Functions is a great addition which allows you to add text, formula or value functions into your Array forms.

 Example of an value function

 One of your forms may be a survey or checklist which allocates each question’s answer with a fixed number.
 To do this, set up an value function for each element you want to allocate a number to.
 In this example we have named them ‘Answer’ and ‘Answer 1’ with a Radio List and Drop Down elements.

 Once you have allocated the answer with numbers, you need to display this in an element on your form.
 You can drag a ‘Short Answer’ or ‘Number Field’ element on to your form then highlight the element.

-then in the top toolbar select ‘Answer’ or ‘Answer 1’ so the number allocated to your answer will show when selected whilst filling in the form.
+then on the right hand side of the page, select ‘Answer’ or ‘Answer 1’ so the number allocated to your answer will show when selected whilst filling in the form.